 Advancing Voluntary, Informed Consent to Medical Intervention

-Dr. Sin Lee is a pathologist who has been practicing for 40 years: as the attending Pathologist at Yale from 1973 to 2003.
-He was the Director of the Molecular Diagnostic Section at Milford Medical Laboratory from 2004 to 2015.
+Dr. Sin Lee is a pathologist who has been practicing for more than 40 years: as an attending Pathologist at Yale-affiliated teaching hospitals from 1973 to 2003.
+He was the Director of the Molecular Diagnostic Section at Milford Hospital Laboratory from 2004 to 2015.
 Since 2015, he is the Director of the Milford Molecular Diagnostics Laboratory.

 Dr. Lee was born in Hong Kong, and received his medical degree from Tongji-Wuhan Medical University in China.
-He is a naturalized U.S. citizen, and a licensed medical doctor in in DC, New York, and Connecticut, in Canada, and is certified by the General Medical Council in London, and is a Certificated Specialist and is a fellow at the Royal College of Physicians and Surgeons in Canada..
-He is board certified pathologist by the American Board of Pathology.
-His expertise includes General pathology, surgical pathology, clinical microbiology and molecular diagnostics by PCR/direct DNA.
+He is a naturalized U.S. citizen, and a licensed medical doctor in in DC, New York, and Connecticut, in Canada.
+He is a board certified pathologist by the American Board of Pathology, and is a Certificated Specialist and is a fellow of the Royal College of Physicians and Surgeons of Canada.
+Dr. Lee is a qualified medical practitioner registered at the General Medical Council in London.
+His expertise includes General pathology, surgical pathology, clinical microbiology and molecular diagnostics by PCR/direct DNA sequencing.

 Dr. Lee’s publications include:

-From Human Papillomavirus (HPV) Detection to Cervical Cancer Prevention.
-Cancers, 2014
+From Human Papillomavirus (HPV) Detection to Cervical Cancer Prevention in Clinical Practice.
+Cancers (Basel) (2014)

-Detection of Borreliae in Archived Sera from Patients with Clinically Suspect Lyme Disease.
-International Journal of Molecular Sciences (IJMS).
+Detection of borreliae in archived sera from patients with clinically suspect Lyme disease.
+International Journal of Molecular Science (2014)